Coronavirus in Singapore

 - Institutes of higher learning, especially the Institute of Technical Education, will also bring back small groups of students on campus for critical consultations, projects or practicums.

-The full list of activities that will be allowed to operate, and relevant further information, will be updated here.
+You can find the full list of updated activities that will be allowed to operate, and relevant further information.

 Policies and measures to assist businesses